wayne1204/Graph-Coloring-Problem-Solver/README.md

 ## How to use the solver ?

 ### Step0.
 Build the solver
-just simply run the script and
+just simply run the script
 ```
 ./Run.all
 ```